 One thing we are still keen to see is clear and detailed information on how the funds are working in practice.
 There's no overall report of how the funds have been spent, yet.

-Highways England are due to produce a strategy and action plan for each fund theme, to cover the period 2015-2021, but the promised annual reports have yet to materialise.
+Highways England have finally produced a strategy for each fund theme, to cover the period 2015-2021, but the promised annual reports have yet to materialise.

 This is public money, plus there should be some good news to share: it's in everyone’s interest for Highways England to report this spending in full in future.